 Hello!
-I am a computational biophysicist currently working on Fluctuating Finite Element Analysis at the University of Leeds, UK.
+I am a computational biophysicist currently based in Leeds, UK.
+I recently finished my PhD working on Fluctuating Finite Element Analysis.

 You can get in touch with me at [email protected].
 While you're here, please take a look at my CV and LinkedIn profile!

 My research interests include kirchoff rods, molecular dynamics, and coarse-grained simulations at the molecular mesoscale.
 I have experience in high-performance computing, development and design of simulations, molecular dynamics, mathematical logic, computational biophysics, photonics and optics, and statistical mechanics.

 KOBRA: Fluctuating Elastic Rods for Slender Biological Macromolecules